 UL system policies regarding the prohibition of harassment, discrimination and retaliation against individuals based upon any protected status, including their retirement status or age.
 Policies regarding retaliation have undergone many revisions.
 All efforts have been made to remove all documents from the Northwestern State University Website that contain information that is misleading or in conflict with its policies regarding harassment, discrimination, and retaliation.
 This includes a removal of all references to subjecting individuals to adverse actions for false complaints of harassment, discrimination, or retaliation which may have an unduly chilling effect on an individual who has been subjected to such action.

-Use this form if you believe you have identified information on the Northwestern State University Web site that is out of compliance with UL SYSTEM policies.
+Use the Report of Material that is Believed to Not Be in Conformance with UL System Policies regarding Discrimination and Retaliation on the Basis of Retirement Status or Age or any Other Protected Class if you believe you have identified information on the Northwestern State University Web site that is out of compliance with UL SYSTEM policies.

 The Staff Handbook is a reference that has been prepared to provide you information about Northwestern State University, its history, its mission, governance, administration, policies and procedures, opportunities, and obligations and responsibilities affecting employees of the University.
 Intended as a convenient guide, the Staff Handbook does not contain every policy and has only excerpts from others.
 You may obtain complete information from the actual policy documents located in offices of deans, directors, and department heads on campus.
 Additionally, these policies and procedures are available on the University’s computer network.